EYE2DRIVE

 SStrengths High resolution, cost-effective, able to perceive color and texture.
 High accuracy, provides detailed 3D maps, works well in low-light conditions.
 Works in all weather conditions, long range, accurate speed and distance measurements.
 HDR (High dynamic range), high sensitivity, low latency, no-flickering, no-ghosting, and full saturation control.

-WWeaknesses Performance are affected by poor lighting, weather conditions, and limited depth perception.
+WWeaknesses Performance is affected by poor lighting, weather conditions, and limited depth perception.
 Acquired images can require complex post-processing.
-High cost, performance can be degraded by adverse weather conditions.
+High-cost, performance can be degraded by adverse weather conditions.
 Lower resolution than cameras and LiDAR, limited ability to capture fine details.
-Still under development, may be more expensive than traditional camera sensors, but will wastly simplify the navigation system software.
+Still, under development, it may be more expensive than a traditional camera sensors, but will wastly simplify the navigation system software.

 OUR TESTIMONIAL